- Increase school readiness

 Protecting the purely public charities exemption from property taxes.

 Preserving the ability of the nonprofit sector to garner revenue through payroll deduction.

 Policies that encourage philanthropy and volunteerism in Pennsylvania to advance the common good.

 PA 211: Connecting Pennsylvanians to the Right Service at the Right Time

 PA 211 is a one-stop connection for any Pennsylvanian to receive a referral or information related to health and human services needs.
 Each year, PA 211 is providing over 200,000 Pennsylvanians with resources to help alleviate barriers they are facing, such as food insecurity and high utility bills.
-Through United Way and state investments, 211 will serve 100% of Pennsylvanians by the end of 2019 for their every day needs.
+Through United Way and state investments, 211 now serves 100% of Pennsylvanians 24/7/365.

 Early Childhood Education: Supporting the Development of Future Generations

 United Ways understand and have seen the value of early childhood education in providing Pennsylvania’s children, ages birth-5, with the opportunity to grow, learn, and succeed.
 We know these years are critical to a child’s development, as there is no other time in a human’s life the brain develops that quickly.
 The neural connections infant and toddler brains are making every second form the foundation upon which all later learning, behavior, and health depend.
 United Ways support increased access and affordability to high-quality child care and pre-kindergarten to give all Pennsylvania children the opportunity to thrive.